-A drive around the harbour for a cup of tea by the water.
+A drive around the harbour for tea by the water.

 As the seagull flies, Land & Sea Cafe is just a short trip from our home on the northern side of Whangarei Harbour.

 But we’re traveling by car and need to allow at least an hour.
 More, with the obligatory stop at the dog park in town.

 It’s a hot summer’s day and we’re well and truly ready for a good cup of tea.
 Will this cafe serve the best cup of tea in the Whangarei region?

 Cup scores 4: Noritake cup and saucer.
 Not a bad drinking experience.

 Tea scores 5: Tea Total English breakfast, bag in pot.
 I’m excited when I hear they use this excellent Auckland blend, but it’s thin and weak and doesn’t live up to expectations.
 The problem is in the making; one teabag in a largish-pot is never going to deliver a quality brew.
 A second bag would help – or better still, some of Tea Total’s lovely loose-leaf tea.